Resources for choosing the right fediverse instance (REVISED DRAFT)

 - Remember: you can have more than one account

-Terminology note: instances are also called sites, servers, service providers, hubs, and platforms – and all of those words have other meanings as well.
-Yes, it's confusing.
-And speaking of confusing, people often talk about "the Fediverse" is if there's only one, but there's a lot of debate about just what fediverse "the Fediverse" refers to.
-Welcome to the fediverses!
+Terminology note: instances are also called sites, servers, service providers, hubs, and platforms β and all of those words have other meanings as well.
+And people mean different things by "the fediverse".

-It would be great to have some kind of portal or tool to help people find and evaluate potential instances ... alas, that doesn't exist yet.
+It would be great to have some kind of portal or tool to help people find and evaluate potential instances ... alas, that doesn't exist yet. π€·π»ββοΈπ.
 Still, there are some useful instance catalogs and directories, and ways to get more information about instances you might be interested in.
 It just takes a little work to find it.
+Hopefully the resources in this post will make it a little easier.

 - For browsing or share videos,PeerTube is likely to be your best bet.